-Unfortunately, there are way too many mistake opportunities in a B2B sales process.
+Unfortunately, there are many opportunities to make mistakes in a B2B sales process.
 Many can be fatal.
 Here are 5 potential mistakes that can determine how well your first interactions go with your contacts.
 Everyone wants to get those first contacts off to a positive, friendly and social start.
 But B2B social niceties are contingent upon business-to-business realities.
 Most of these realities are easily knowable with a little bit of homework.
 So why risk saying the wrong thing to the wrong contact at the wrong time?

 Not having a "public" understanding of your prospect's business.
-Most prospect businesses have sufficient public information available that you can easily get a sense of who and where they are, what they do, and how long have they been around.
-In the B2B world, prospects are rightfully irritated by questions that have answers plainly visible online.
+Most prospect businesses have sufficient public information available.
+You can easily get a sense of who they are, what they do, and how long have they been around.
+In the B2B world, prospects can be irritated by questions that have answers plainly visible online.
 And try to have at least a general financial sense of how the company is doing.
 Is your prospect losing money every month, or are they growing so quickly that they are dealing with growing pains.
 Knowing this alone should influence every move and comment you make with a prospect.
 A good rule of thumb is to learn all you can online before ever entering into a conversation with a B2B prospect.
-Then you are in a position to impresses your prospect with informed questions, and the prospect is in a better position to tell you what you need to know to be successful.
+Then you are in a position to impress your prospect with informed questions.
+When you do you homework the prospect is in a better position to tell you what you need to know to be successful.

 Mistake 3.
 Sailing against the CEO winds.
 Often a CEO publicizes where he wishes to lead the organization.
 Why, how and when he plans to accomplish that are also frequently available online.
 Understand how your product or services fit into the CEO's vision!
-In a complex B2B sales process, this can be overlooked with disastrous results after weeks or months of hard work and investment--from both sides.
-Keep in mind, the prospects you deal with may or may not be aware whether their department is moving in the same direction of the CEO.
+In a complex B2B sales process, this can be overlooked.
+After weeks or months of hard work and investment--from both sides--overlooking this may spell disaster.
+Keep in mind, the prospects you deal with may or may not be aware if their department is moving in line with the CEO.
 That's right.
 In some cases, your prospects do not see the forest because of all the trees they need to focus on.
 Make it your responsibility to position your sale to support and fit in with the CEO's publicly stated vision--before the CEO says it does not.

 Mistake 4.
 Engaging in We-We Conversations.
 We-we conversations stink.
 This is where your prospect speaks as the pronoun "we," as meant to represent his employer and not himself as a real person.
 Then you respond as "we," the supplier.
-The only good thing about this is you can use it to measure how long it took you to improve the relationship so your prospect says "I." Only then are you having a human-to-human chat!
-Keep in mind, in these early interactions, prospects may keep you at arm's length since they occasionally have to fend-off aggressive salespeople.
+The only good thing about this is you can use it to measure how long it took you to improve the relationship!
+You are only having a human-to-human chat once your prospect says "I." Keep in mind, in these early interactions, prospects may keep you at arm's length.
+They occasionally have to fend-off aggressive salespeople.
 The we-we conversation is a tool that helps prospects to do that.
 To counter it, separate your personal self by saying "I." And call your company by name.
 Your prospect will follow your lead when you ask a couple (unintrusive) personal questions (e.g. Have you lived in this city most of your life?).
-In a B2B sale, key relationships between individuals must be developed that transform the B2B formalities into individuals working toward a win-win for companies and individuals.
+In a B2B sale, key relationships between individuals must be developed.
+Relationships that transform the B2B formalities into individuals working toward a win-win.

-Avoiding these 5 early B2B interaction mistakes will help to position you and your company for a next step, for a meaningful diagnostic interaction and discussion to identify and examine the real challenges and opportunities for the businesses and individuals involved.
+Avoiding these 5 early B2B interaction mistakes will help to position you for the next step.
+Remember we want meaningful diagnostic interactions and discussions to identify the real challenges.
+And to help find opportunities for the businesses and individuals involved.
 The difference between B2B and B2C is explained in our B2B Marketing guide.